 Benvenuto!
 Arrive in Milan, and transfer overland to Stresa for tonight’s Welcome Dinner

 Upon arrival in Milan, you’ll transfer by motorcoach to Stresa, an idyllic resort town on picturesque Lake Maggiore.
 Settle into your hotel room, which features a guaranteed lake view, as well as a fabulous infinity swimming pool overlooking the lake.
-This evening, gather for a Welcome Cocktail and an informative trip briefing by your Adventure Leader, followed by a Welcome Dinner at the hotel.
+This evening, gather for an informative trip briefing by your Adventure Leader, followed by a Welcome Dinner at the hotel.

 Cruise Lake Maggiore to the Borromean Islands, then join an optional tour to Lake Orta

 Set off on a private Lake Maggiore cruise to the enchanting Borromean Islands, a trio of tiny islands settled by in the 16th and 17th centuries by an aristocratic Italian family.
 Your adventure begins on Isola Madre, where you’ll enjoy a guided walking tour of its English-style botanical gardens.
 Continue on to Isola Bella for a tour of its stunning baroque palace, with time to explore its lovely grounds and Italian gardens.
 Conclude your island tour on picturesque Isola dei Pescatori, where you’ll have an opportunity for lunch on your own or some shopping in the quaint fishing village.
 Upon return to Stresa, keep the discoveries coming with an optional Lake Orta cruise, or explore more of Stresa on your own.
 Tonight, an enlightening lecture offers an inside look at daily life in Italy’s lakes region.
 Gather with your fellow travelers on rooftop terrace of the hotel for a Welcome Cocktail.
 Then you’re free to do — and dine — as you choose, this evening.